The Buy Now, Pay Later Trap: What BNPL Really Costs Gen Z

 BNPL isn't evil.
 But it is designed to exploit how your brain works.

 It takes the friction out of buying on credit.
-It hides the true cost.
-It targets financially vulnerable people.
+It splits the cost into pieces too small to feel.
+It reaches the most financially vulnerable borrowers — 61% of originations go to subprime credit scores.
 It compounds across multiple platforms until the payment cliff arrives and you realize you're drowning.

-And for a generation already struggling with housing costs, student debt, and inflation, BNPL is one more invisible trap stealing wealth they desperately need.
+And for a generation already struggling with housing costs, student debt, and inflation, BNPL is one more invisible drain on wealth they desperately need.

 Here's what you need to know: